-If you set up the right processes and systems for password sharing, you’ll never have to waste time worrying about password management.
-Read on to learn about password strategies that will let you get back to working on your core business.
+If you set up the right processes and systems for password sharing, you’ll never have to waste time worrying about password management again.
+Read on to learn six password strategies that will let you get back to working on your core business.

-Identify who needs access.
-Of course your employees will need access to certain passwords, but it’s also likely that outside vendors may also need to get in to certain accounts, as well.
+1-Identify who needs access.
+Obviously, your employees will need access to certain passwords, but it’s also likely that outside vendors may need to access certain accounts as well.
 Does your bookkeeper need access to your credit card account?
 Does your marketing consultant need access to your Twitter account?
 Make a list of everyone who will need access to your company’s passwords and then dole out password information accordingly.

-Identify password access groups.
-Once you’ve identified everyone who will need access, figure out how you can organize those team members into different password access groups.
+2-Identify shared password groups.
+Once you’ve identified everyone who will need access, organize those team members into different password access groups.
 For example, your technical team likely won’t need access to the same passwords as your marketing team.
 Here are a few common groups we see small businesses using:

 - Administrative: Admins and office manager types need access to accounts like Staples, Amazon, hotels, and airlines.